General Support Program

 Applicants do NOT make specific funding requests:

 • Like-sized budgeted organizations are reviewed by a review panel.
-Organizations receive award allocations determined by the ranking it receives in the panel.
+Organizations receive award allocations determined by the ranking they receive in the panel.
+Award allocations are also dependent on the number of recommended applications and the total grants budget, as approved by Phoenix City Council annually in May.

 The General Support program does not fund: